2015 Caution: Transition from ICD-9-CM to ICD-10-CM/PCS Coding

 If a stratum is missing one or more EDs in the State data, then we set the weight to the total number of ED visits reported in the AHA divided by the total number of ED visits in the State data.
 If all EDs in a stratum are represented in the State data, then we set the discharge weight to 1.
 We also adjust the discharge weights for EDs that have missing quarters of data, provided there is no indication in the AHA Annual Survey that the facility had closed.

-Discharge weights are specific to the data year for ED visits through 2013 (e.g., discharge weights for the 2013 ED visits use 2013 AHA data).
+In this section of Fast Stats, discharge weights are specific to the data year for ED visits through 2013 (e.g., discharge weights for the 2013 ED visits use 2013 AHA data).
 Weighting of HCUP data for ED visits starting in 2014 is based on AHA data from the prior year because current information is often unavailable (e.g., discharge weights for the 2014 ED visits use 2013 AHA data).